Cheapest off-peak EV charging tariff rates in the UK — ranked for July 2026

 Fill in the form and we'll help you compare suitable home tariffs.

-Tip: If you frequently charge during the day (e.g. home working with midday top-ups), a very low off-peak rate can be outweighed by a higher day rate.
+Tip: If you often charge during the day (e.g. home working with midday top-ups), an anytime tariff like OVO Charge Anytime (~7p) can beat a fixed overnight window.
 Compare the full tariff, not just the headline overnight price.

-Why off-peak EV tariffs can be the cheapest way to charge at home
+Why off-peak EV tariffs are the cheapest way to charge at home in 2026

 Better fit for smart charging

-Whole-of-market comparison helps you find the best blend of day rate, standing charge and off-peak hours for your household — not just your car.
+Whole-of-market comparison helps you weigh the off-peak rate against the day rate and standing charge for your real household pattern.

-How off-peak EV charging tariffs work in the UK
+How off-peak EV charging tariffs work — windows and eligibility

 1) Check your setup